Datametri Logo

 6.4.
 CBC Simulator-Based Dynamic Price Sensitivity Curve

-It does not measure price elasticity in a vacuum (isolated).
+It does not measure price elasticity in a vacuum.
 While competitors' current product features and prices are held constant in the simulator, it draws a dynamic sensitivity curve showing how market share (Share of Preference) melts away to competitors when only your brand's price is increased.

 Which Questions Does This Analysis Answer?